 - The boiler MS stop valve will be used for stage 1b.
 EOTV will be kept closed.
-Manually Operated Isolation Valves in HP bypass lines will be kept opened fully.
+Manually Operated Isolation Valves in HP bypass lines will be kept open fully.

 - 2a up to IV + LP bypass lines with the temporary exhaust pipe.

-- Stage 2b blowing will be a parallel blow in the path 2a & 2b.
+- Stage 2b blowing will be a parallel blow in paths 2a & 2b.
 LP Bypass blanks shall be removed for stage 2b.
-4 blows will be given through L.P.
+4 blows will be given through the L.P.
 Bypass line to ensure the cleanliness of the limbs

 Auxiliary Steam Lines covered in steam blowing are listed below.